 Elephant Parade recently concluded at the Albert Hall Museum, Jaipur as a follow-up event to Travels to My Elephant race.
 It is an initiative to save elephants by donating proceeds from collections to The Elephants Family, UK-based NGO.
-Travels to My Elephant race involves journey through Indian roads in painted auto rickshaws, vintage jeeps and RE bikes.
-While I have not seen this rally, but I had privilege to witness another one.
+Travels to My Elephant race involves a journey through Indian roads in painted auto-rickshaws, vintage jeeps, and Royal Enfield bikes.
+While I have not seen this rally, but I had the privilege to witness another one.
 Rickshaw Run!
-Rickshaw Run too is UK-based.
+Rickshaw Run is UK-based.
 Looks like Travels to My Elephant is inspired by the Rickshaw Run.

 This is what Elephant Parade is as per their website: